 Mimecast competes with a range of vendors such as Microsoft (NASDAQ: MSFT), Cisco (NASDAQ: CSCO) and Broadcom, which purchased part of the legacy Symantec enterprise security business.

-Analysts covering the company are expecting the revenues to grow 12.4% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 11.4% over the next twelve months, although estimates are likely to change post earnings.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Mimecast's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 105% in Q1.
-That means even if they didn't win any new customers, Mimecast would have grown its revenue 5% year on year.
-That is a fair retention rate and it shows us that customers stick around.
+Mimecast's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 106% in Q2.
+That means even if they didn't win any new customers, Mimecast would have grown its revenue 6% year on year.
+That is a decent retention rate and it shows us that not only Mimecast's customers stick around but at least some of them get increasing value from its software over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Mimecast's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 76.4% in Q1.
+Mimecast's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 77.2% in Q2.

-That means that for every $1 in revenue the company had $0.76 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a good gross margin that allows companies like Mimecast to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that Mimecast is doing a good job controlling costs and is not under a pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a good gross margin that allows companies like Mimecast to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

-With market capitalisation of $3.62 billion Mimecast is among smaller companies, but its more than $338.4 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $4.97 billion Mimecast is among smaller companies, but its more than $366.6 million in cash and positive free cash flow over the last twelve months give us confidence that Mimecast has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?